USS Maricopa County: World War II

 After completing her shakedown in Chesapeake Bay, she was assigned to the 7th Fleet.
 With LCT-1210 aboard, she departed New York on 18 October 1944, and rendezvoused with a convoy near Guantánamo en route the South Pacific.
 Pausing briefly in the New Hebrides, LST-938 sailed on to Seeadler Harbor, Admiralty Islands, and commenced unloading on 16 December.

 Having taken on supplies for a PT base on 7 January 1945, she joined a convoy for the partially liberated Philippines, where she operated for next four months.

 On 10 March, elements of the 41st Infantry Division were put ashore at Zamboanga on the southwest tip of Mindanao.
 Further south an invasion was pending and on 28 April, LST-938 departed Leyte and steamed to Cairns, Australia.
 Illustrating the cooperative nature of the war effort, LST-938 transported elements of the Australian 7th Infantry Division to the assault beaches at Balikpapan, Borneo, Dutch East Indies.
 Unscathed after the landing operations of 1 July, and the follow-up resupply missions, she returned to the Philippines on 27 July.

 Post-war activities

 As the war ended, the ship embarked occupation troops and discharged them at Tokyo on 15 September.
 LST-938 continued to serve in the Japanese occupation until 30 November.
 Her next assignment placed her on duty along the China coast until 13 May 1946.
-The ship then departed Tsingtao and returned to the United States.
+The ship then departed Qingdao and returned to the United States.

 From her arrival on the east coast on 12 July 1946, until December 1949, LST-938 served as Naval Reserve training ship first at Bayonne, New Jersey, and later at Gulfport, Mississippi.
 She was deactivated at Green Cove Springs, Florida, where she was decommissioned and assigned to the Atlantic Reserve Fleet.